-Death Certificates can be issued for \$22 for each.
-Our office issued 1,515 death certificates.
+Death Certificates can be issued for anyone who passes away in Preble County.
+In 2022, Preble County had 266 deaths and our office issued 1,140 death certificates.
 In 2021, Preble County had 312 deaths.
-Most common causes of death in 2021 were: heart related, cancer, viral diseases, and chronic obstructive pulmonary diseases.
+In 2022, the most common causes of death were: heart related, cancer, accidents, cerebrovascular disease, and chronic obstructive pulmonary diseases.